 You can also advise/consult companies or startups who want to use your knowledge.

 Here is the list of common/well known activities to grow your online business:

 - Invest in education and training.

 - Never copy content.

 - Create high-quality content for organic traffic.
-You can also hire a content creater from Fiverr.

 - Watch your traffic.